sirisian/ecmascript-types/README.md

 Indexed access into a typed array is bounds-checked, as it is today.
 The type system elides the check wherever it can prove the index is in range, so the patterns a hot loop is written in pay nothing:

 - ```for (const ref p of a)``` performs no per-element check.
-The length is pinned for the loop's duration - changing it is a TypeError, per the value type references section - and the induction variable is the engine's own, in range by construction.
+The length is pinned for the loop's duration - changing it is a TypeError, per the [references and borrowing](references.md) extension - and the induction variable is the engine's own, in range by construction.
 - Indexing a fixed-length ```[N].<T>``` with an index the compiler knows is below ```N``` - a value generic, a ```where```-constrained parameter, or the counter of a ```for``` over ```0..N``` from the [ranges](ranges.md) extension - needs no runtime check, because ```N``` is a compile-time constant and the bound is proven statically.
 - ```window.<N>(start)``` checks once that ```start + N``` fits and returns a ```[N].<T>``` whose own accesses are then the case above, so a fixed-size window hoists a single check to cover ```N``` of them.